-(* Yellow maize 58, 63 and 67%, Soybean oil 1, 1 and 2% and premix (vitamins and minerals) 4% was constant in all treatments during pre- starter, starter and finisher phase respectively.)
+(* Yellow maize 58, 63 and 67%, Soybean oil 1, 1 and 2% and premix (vitamins and minerals) 4% was constant in all treatments during pre- starter, starter and finisher phase, respectively.)

 Estimation of biochemical parameters

 Blood samples were collected from one bird per replicate at the end of the experiment.
 Blood sample transfer into sterile clot activator tube for the serum separation.
 The separated serum was made clear by centrifugation at 3000 rpm for 12 minutes and stored in a refrigerator for estimation of biochemical parameters.
 Estimation of total protein was done using the Biuret method (Gornall et al., 1949).
 Estimation of albumin was carried out using the Bromocresol Green (BCG) dye binding method (Doumas et al., 1971), and globulin was estimated by subtracting albumin from total protein (Globulin = Total Protein – Albumin).
 Estimation of glucose was performed using the Glucose Oxidase-Peroxidase (GOD-POD) method (Trinder, 1969), while total sugar was estimated using the Anthrone method (Yemm and Willis, 1954).
 Estimation of SGOT (AST) and SGPT (ALT) was done using the Reitman and Frankel method (Reitman and Frankel, 1957).